top of page

 • What branch of the service Company K concerns.
 Are the men soldiers?
 Marines?

-• Where the company trained and what they believed about war before heading into combat.
+• What the men believed about war before heading into combat.

 • What soldiering seemed to mean at the start of the book.